Hands prepping yellow and green beans on a cutting board in a professional kitchen

 Food and hospitality's growth problem isn't product.
 It's access.

-Not a consulting firm.
+Not a traditional consulting firm.
 Not a broker.
 Castle Peak owns the connection.

 © Johnny Auer